enydog/espectograma/README.md

 # espectograma

+spectrogram is valid to delve into the stochastic variation in instantaneous power.
+A spectrogram is an effective visual tool for analyzing how the frequencies of a signal vary over time, allowing you to identify patterns and changes in power.
+This can help in understanding the variability and distribution of power output during different phases of a ride, highlighting periods of high intensity and other significant events.
+By representing the intensity of different frequencies in colors, the spectrogram provides valuable insights into the temporal dynamics of power fluctuations, which is essential for optimizing performance and training strategies.

 El espectrograma es una herramienta visual utilizada para analizar cómo varían las frecuencias de una señal a lo largo del tiempo.
 Es especialmente útil en el análisis de señales complejas como audio, datos fisiológicos y registros de